TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 ### Contention Metrics

-KPI metrics are suitable for monitoring, not troubleshooting, as it’s an aggregate of metrics.
+KPI metrics are suitable for monitoring, not troubleshooting, as it's an aggregate of metrics.
 To troubleshoot, you need contention metric-type.

-It’s easier to troubleshoot at Farm level than individual host or session, as you can see the larger picture.
+It's easier to troubleshoot at Farm level than individual host or session, as you can see the larger picture.
 There is no point troubleshooting a particular host or session if the whole farm is on fire.
-Different hosts and sessions can have different problems, and these metrics will capture them all as it’s worst among all members.
+Different hosts and sessions can have different problems, and these metrics will capture them all as it's worst among all members.

 Use the Worst() metrics-type as they are the leading indicators.
 It shows the worst value among the RDS Hosts or RDS Sessions in the farm.
 They show the *depth* of a problem.
 If they show good value, no need to troubleshoot further as the worst is good.